andresgomezfrr/normalizer/docs/_posts/2017-02-14-getting-started.md

 {"id": "00:00:00:00:00", "type": "cpu",  "value":  80}
 ```

-Finally the result will be send to Kafka again into a topic that is called `output`.
+Finally the result will be sent to Kafka again into a topic that is called `output`.

 ### Execution

-On the first time we need to have a running Kafka cluster and the descompressed normalizer distribution.
+On the first time we need to have a running Kafka cluster and the decompressed normalizer distribution.

 #### Config file